 I will keep your data on my records for no longer than five years after our last contact.

-How long I keep your data
+How long I keep your

 Usually, I get personal data directly from the client.
 Sometimes, my clients refer me to their connections and pass on their details if they think my services will be useful and relevant.
 If I am looking for agencies to send lumpy mail to, I may use Google to find their details.

-Where I get your data from
+Where I get your data

 You have the right to access, correct or delete your personal data from Crescent Copywriting’s records, or restrict how your data is processed.
 You can request this at any time by emailing or phoning me.
 If you have previously provided me with consent to use your personal data, it is your right to withdraw this processing consent at any time.